3lessar/Collectd-mod-routeros-in-LuCi/README.md

 ![](https://user-images.githubusercontent.com/22772774/169720327-7d9630a7-4884-4a79-a33a-e497dee364e8.png)

-4-Create this path on your router.
+4-Create this path on your router in terminal (SSH):

 ```
 /etc/collectd/conf.d/
 ```
 Do not try to edit /etc/collectd.conf.
 LuCi will rewrite it after every reboot.

-5-Make plugin config file wqith this name: "routeros.conf"
+5-Make plugin config file with this name: "routeros.conf"

 6-Make sure all directory and config file have 775 permision.